 Alex Klein and Rebecca Cleman, the cocurators of “Broadcasting,” talked about their show, which features video pieces by artists such as Dara Birnbaum, Shigeko Kubota, and Ulysses Jenkins.
-Nayland took the stage to introduce his show—the fourth in a series of exhibitions curated by artists at the ICA—dressed in a short-sleeve leather policeman shirt, a utility kilt, galaxy-print leggings, a white ostrich feather clutch, and a jeweled-headpiece á la Swan Lake.
+Nayland took the stage to introduce his show—the fourth in a series of exhibitions curated by artists at the ICA—dressed in a short-sleeve leather policeman shirt, a utility kilt, galaxy-print leggings, a white ostrich feather clutch, and a jeweled headpiece á la Swan Lake.

-Cary, also known as “Candyass,” showed up to the auditorium in a matching Grandma Moses blazer-and-tie set with Anastasia James of the Contemporary Jewish Museum in San Francisco (where his show first opened) to discuss the exhibition.
+Cary, also known as Candyass, showed up to the auditorium in a matching Grandma Moses blazer-and-tie set with Anastasia James of the Contemporary Jewish Museum in San Francisco (where his show first opened) to discuss the exhibition.
 At one point the talk elicited an admiring collective gasp from the crowd when it was mentioned that one of Cary’s themed yarmulkes—an homage to the Liberty Bell, complete with its own crack!—was just upstairs in his show.
 There’s a lot of simpatico between the artist and Philadelphia’s taste for souvenir kitsch.
 Cary thoughtfully highlighted this in his retrospective by covering all the seats with “historic” Philadelphia landmark bed skirts.

-Once I was free to roam the building to enjoy drinks and large, heart-shaped pretzels, I caught up with Nayland so that I could inquire about his lewk.
+Once I was free to roam the building and to enjoy drinks and large heart-shaped pretzels, I caught up with Nayland so that I could inquire about his lewk.
 He then pointed out that the real scene-stealer would be artist Dusty Shoulder’s performance that evening (Shoulder’s elaborate costume-sculptures are in “Tag”).
 He was right: Dusty came in sporting a disco dress made from juvenile bedding.
 When I hugged him hello, he called me out for grabbing a napkin to get his sweat off my hand.
 Taking it all in, I tried to discern if a reveler was an eccentric jumpsuit-sporting art patron or a member of the lesbian art mafia.
-Frequently they’re both.
+Frequently, they’re both.
 There was a lovely and odd symmetry between all three shows and their respective crowds.

-As the museum was closing, crowds headed over to a Mexican restaurant to eat, drink, and obviously, be gay.
+As the museum was closing, crowds headed over to a Mexican restaurant to eat, drink, and, obviously, be gay.
 On the way someone told a story about explaining furries to Matthew Marks, Nayland’s dealer—admittedly a difficult task without visuals.
 I have a theory about how hearty and distinct laughs are an essential key to success in the art world.
 Amy Sadao’s rang throughout the afterparty.
 Artists Arnold Kemp and Cliff Hengst, both in “Tag” and former residents of San Francisco, lamented about the corporate lathing of SF’s gay scene while a karaoke session (the established queer pastime) took place behind us.
 I then realized that my train back home was leaving in fifteen minutes, so I called an Uber and slipped out.
-On the way to the station my driver asked where I was headed to and when I mentioned New York he jokingly added, “fuck the Patriots, right?”
-And when reflecting on my evening—revolving around sex, fetish gear, camp, and queer experimentation, I asked the cabbie, “Do you think the Eagles’ mascot wears his bird costume when he’s not working?”
+On the way to the station, my driver asked where I was headed, and when I mentioned New York he jokingly added, “Fuck the Patriots, right?”
+And reflecting on my evening—revolving around sex, fetish gear, camp, and queer experimentation, I asked the cabbie, “Do you think the Eagles’ mascot wears his bird costume when he’s not working?”